sevidmusic/Roady/README.md

                              interpreted as executable PHP code, all other file types will be interpreted as plain text.

-# Responses and Global Responses
+# Responses And Global Responses

 [Back to top](#darling-data-management-system) | [Single App Website Example](#single-app-website-example)